 Beware Multiple, Unrelated Questions

 Once you start looking, you’ll see versions of Set A everywhere!
-Low-level questions randomly jumping from topic to topic.
-I’ve grabbed a few examples:
+Here’s one example I spotted online:

 Can you imagine catching up with your friend after summer break and asking questions in this way?